Tiger Jeet Singh: Professional wrestling career

-Early career (1965–1972)
+Early career (1965–1973)

 In the 1960s, Hans began wrestling and emigrated from his hometown in Punjab to Canada, arriving with $6 in his pocket.
 Hans trained in Toronto under Fred Atkins and eventually signed with Frank Tunney, a Toronto wrestling promoter.
 Atkins dubbed Hans "Tiger" after witnessing his ferocious style of fighting.
 Tiger made his Maple Leaf Gardens debut in 1965, wrestling as a heel.
 His first main event in Toronto was a tag team match late that year, teaming with Professor Hiro to take on the team of Johnny Powers and Sweet Daddy Siki.
 He began teaming with Fred Atkins in 1966.
 They became the top team in Toronto by defeating Whipper Billy Watson and Bulldog Brower for the international tag title in July 1966.
 Singh and Atkins wrestled at or near the top of the card through 1966 and 1967.

 Singh also competed on the US wrestling circuits, grappling with opponents like Sweet Daddy Siki, André the Giant, Hans Schmidt, Whipper Billy Watson and "Bulldog" Dick Brower.
 He defeated Johnny Valentine for the Toronto version of the US title and wrestled Gene Kiniski for the NWA World Heavyweight Championship in the summer of 1967 and, in the fall, twice challenged Bruno Sammartino for the WWWF Championship.
 With Wild Bull Curry, again defeated Watson and Brower to win the international tag title in 1968.

-In February 1971, Singh wrestled The Sheik in the main event of the first wrestling show in Maple Leaf Gardens history to attract a sell-out crowd of over 18,000.
+On February 21, 1971, Singh wrestled The Sheik in the main event in Maple Leaf Gardens history to attract a sell-out crowd of over 18,000.
+Singh lost to The Sheik by disqualification.

+In 1971, he made his debut in Detroit for Big Time Wrestling (Detroit) and feuded with The Sheik.

+From 1972 to 1973, Singh worked in Australia for World Championship Wrestling (Australia).

+Various Promotions (1973-1983)

+Singh continued working in Toronto and Detroit while under contract with New Japan.
+During this time he worked in Vancouver, Jim Crockett Promotions, Calgary and Mexico.
+His last match in Detroit was in 1978 and last match in Toronto in 1983.